- We focus on what has worked for 10,000+ patients & medical research.

 - This most common after standing, walking or running.

 - Numbness burning and tingling in the pinky toe does not mean that you have a lacerated nerve or some type of nerve disease.
 The most common cause of this by far is too much bruising, swelling, and pain during the day.

 - The reason you get numbness, burning, and tingling is because your nerve, just like your skin can get bruised and simply stop working properly.
 This is your nerves trying to tell your body that you’re taking way too much damage in something worse will happen.

-- A common mistake that people make is trying to numb this nerve pain, but all this will get you is simply further damage to the fifth toe site and a need for more pain medication.
+- A common mistake that people make is trying to numb this nerve pain, but all this will get you is further damage to the fifth toe site and a need for more pain medication.

 - A better solution would be to prevent the fifth toe from jamming against the shoe in the first place, by wearing good supportive orthotics, and good supportive shoes.

 - This is usually associated due to compression of the 5th metatarsal against the shoe.

 - You can also consider wearing a larger shoe in the front.

 - Initially this callous or corn develop due to rubbing against the shoe, but now this is almost like a pebble that is stuck to your skin causing its own source of pain.

-- If this is something that is causing tremendous pain, inner offices we could trim this down and correct your biomechanics and get you into some proper shoe gear.
+- If this is something that is causing tremendous pain, in our offices we could trim this down and correct your biomechanics and get you into some proper shoe gear.